 I got my first Microsoft certification for my second job.
 I was looking for a promotion but ended up getting laid off.
 Contract work can be rough like that.
 I applied for a new job as a systems administrator but they turned me down.
-It was a contract that required a Microsoft certification.
-I had to learn how their tier system worked.
+It was a contract that required any of the Microsoft certifications in operating systems or servers.
+I had to learn how Microsoft’s certification tier system worked.
 There were a few options I had to research.
 Eventually I passed the MTA for Windows Operating System Fundamentals.
 I was able to get the same job when they opened a second requisition.

 Mta?
 MCP?
 What’s that?